-The Host table was used to attach the host_id to the guest review.
+The Host table was used to attach the host ID to the guest review.

-White Spaces trimmed
+White Spaces trimmed.

-Line Breaks were replaced with full stops in order to make text processing easier later
+Line Breaks were removed and replaced with white spaces in order to make text processing easier later.

 Some reviews were cancellation notices.
 We placed a cancellation marker on all reviews that started with: